pachterlab/SBP_2019/README.md

 ```
 After scVI training, a t-SNE is computed in the embedding space and the coordinates are also saved.
 The results of each trained point are saved in a csv file named `scvi_output_{ds}<dataset>_c<number of sampled cells>_d<subsampled depth>.csv`, for example `heart10k_c1409_d200000.csv`.
 This naming convention is used by the final analysis notebook to parse the csv files and perform plotting.

+The output files produced for this step in the paper in CaltechDATA are in the tar file `scvi_output_all_datasets.tar.gz`

 ### 4) Process scVI results and generate figure